 Spraying is when a cat backs up to a vertical surface with their tail erect and squirts urine.
 Their tail often quivers while they're spraying.
 Regular urinating is when they squat to pee on the furniture, the floor, things lying on the floor or any other horizontal surface.
 Both males and females can (and do) spray and squat.
 Marking with urine is not a litter box issue.

 Medical problems can be another cause of urine-marking.
-Particularly with male cats, a urinary tract infection — or much worse, a blockage — may be at fault if you cat suddenly stops using the litter box or spends a lot of time trying to urinate and licking their genitals.
+Particularly with male cats, a urinary tract infection (or much worse, a blockage) may be at fault if your cat suddenly stops using the litter box or spends a lot of time trying to urinate and licking their genitals.
 Some cats will even urinate and cry right in front of you or try to urinate in the bathtub or sink to let you know something's wrong.

-The urge to spray is extremely strong in intact cats, and the simplest solution is to get yours neutered or spayed by five months of age, before there's even a problem.
+The urge to spray is extremely strong in cats who have not been spayed or neutered, so the simplest solution is to get that taken care of by five months of age, before there's even a problem.